 There is limited luggage space on board and the SJ staff cannot help you lift luggage when embarking/disembarking due to occupational health and safety.
-It is therefore important that you do not bring more or heavier luggage with than you can easily carry yourself.
+It is therefore important that you do not bring more or heavier luggage with you than you can easily carry yourself.

 Read some simple rules that will make your journey both comfortable and safe:

-- The basic rule is that each person may bring with them no more than two bags (maximum dimensions 80x50x35 cm, maximum weight 20 kg) and a small hand luggage.
+- The basic rule is that each person may bring with them no more than two bags (maximum dimensions 80x50x35 cm, maximum weight 20 kg) and a piece of small hand luggage.
 In addition to the above mentioned, you may carry one piece of special luggage, read more about this further down.

 - As a traveller, you are responsible for putting your luggage in the right place and keeping watch over it during the entire journey.

 - It is not allowed to bring items that are dangerous, disruptive or that infringe upon your fellow travellers’ space.
 Make sure that your luggage is packaged well, does not have any sharp corners or edges, or that it does not risk damaging or dirtying fellow travellers or furnishings.

 - For safety reasons, SJ staff have the right to refuse travellers who do not oblige to SJ’s luggage rules boarding the train.